NeuroTechX/ntx_slack_archive/devices.md

  >I don't know, this is too early to tell, i'm still thinking about adding different feature that might increase the BOM

+8/16/2017 8:46 AM

+ **alexandre.barachant** :

+ >harris how many channels are you thinking of ?

+>
+there is 8 channels per ADC, and you can daisy-chain them.

+>
+I'm thinking it should be possible to extend them to 32 channels without changing the design.
+After that you might need to rethink a few things.